-- A state advisory committee consisting of state insurance regulators and the industry-including, where possible, recently licensed producers-should annually work with the testing vendor to review the questions on each examination form for substantive and psychometric requirements.
-If, during any other time, any examination results exhibit significant unexplained deviations, the examination should be reviewed. - States should work with testing vendors and approve CIBs that describe the examinations and examination policies and procedures, and provide sufficient examination content outline and study references for the candidate to prepare for the examination.
-Updated editions of the CIB/content outline should be provided to prelicensing education providers at least six weeks in advance of implementation so that training materials can be updated. - Testing should be made available at locations reasonably convenient to residents of all areas of the state, with registration available online or by telephone and the ability for a candidate to schedule testing within two to five business days of registration. - Pass/fail notices should be issued at exam sites upon completion of the exam.
-The fail notice should break out scores by subject area.
-The state should provide a method to facilitate prompt retesting, while allowing a reasonable time for candidates to review and prepare for retest. - States should deliver exams in a secure test center network that employs qualified test proctors. - States should set clear performance standards for test vendors and require accountability.
+- A state advisory committee consisting of state insurance regulators and the industry -including, where possible, recently licensed producers-should annually work with the testing vendor to review the questions on each examination form for substantive and psychometric requirements.
+If, during any other time, any examination results exhibit vield significant unexplained deviations, the examination should be reviewed. - States should work with testing vendors and to approve and issue CIBs that accurately describe the examinations and examination policies and procedures, and provide sufficient examination content outline and study references for the candidate to prepare for the examination.
+Prelicensing education providers should receive Uupdated editions of the CIB/content outline should be provided to prelicensing education providers at least six weeks in advance of implementation so that training materials can be updated. - Testing should be made available at locations reasonably convenient to residents of all areas of the state, with registration available online or by telephone and the ability for a candidate to schedule testing within two(2) to five (5) business days of registration. - Pass/fail notices should be issued at exam sites upon completion of the exam.
+The frail notices should break out scores by subject area.
+The state should provide a method to facilitate prompt retesting, while also allowing a reasonable time for candidates to review and prepare for retest.

+- States should deliver exams in a secure test center network that employs qualified test proctors. - States should set clear performance standards for test vendors and require accountability.